 How Is Low Vision Diagnosed?

 Low vision can be diagnosed during an annual eye exam.
 If your vision is making it difficult to handle everyday tasks, you will need an eye exam.
-Your optometrist will use special charts, special lighting, and magnifiers to test your visual acuity, your visual field, and your depth perception.
+Your eye care professional will use special charts, special lighting, and magnifiers to test your visual acuity, your visual field, and your depth perception.

 How Is Low Vision Treated?